chetanparate-github/I-Am-Rich/README.md

 # I-Am-Rich
 After setting up the Xcode i have created my first iOS app named "I Am Rich" using Interface Builder.
+This app simply shows a screen that i have build and design in Main.storyboard (Xcode)

 ## What i have learned while building "I Am Rich" application ?